 Oh – and make sure you read High Performance Browser Networking if you are doing anything with web browsers (and especially if you are planning on using WebRTC and cobble up your own signaling).

-#3 – Learn WebRTC Development by Doing
+#3 – Learning by Doing – WebRTC Tutorial

 I can think of four different ways you can put your education to good use: